LPG - Theme Forces

 - It can stagnate list-building creativity.

 - Some themes have very few choices, and everyones lists start looking the same because there's simply no other option.

 - Models allowed

-- A theme force can include only the models and units described in its entry.
+- A theme force can include only the models and units described in its rules.

-- Ranking Officer command attachments, however, cannot be included in theme force armies unless the rules of the theme force specifically allow for the Mercenary/Minion unit it attaches to.
+- Exception: Ranking Officer command attachments cannot be included in a theme force unless the rules of that theme force specifically allow it.

 - Character warjacks/warbeasts